fgrando/speakUp/README.md

 sudo apt-get install mplayer    # to play the sounds git clone https://github.com/fgrando/speakUp.git
 ```
-And, finally follow usage instructions
+And, finally follow usage instructions =)

 # Bonus
-If you read until this line you will know that speakUp.py can be run from command line!
+If you have read until this line you will know that speakUp.py can be run from command line!
 Explore the options running ./speakUp.py --help .

 # Thanks area
 Special thanks to Google by the nice API & free translation service.
-And to python, a such lovely language.
+And to Python, a such lovely language.